This post may contain affiliate links.

 - Greek yogurt gives them a protein boost.

-- They are simple enough for the kids to help out with--and they are kid approved!
+- They are simple enough for the kids to help out with–and they are kid approved!

 - They are soft and chewy and perfectly dense.

 - Flour: I used a combination of whole wheat and all purpose flour.
 I thought I might as well put a bit of whole grain into these for Sam, and he loved them.
-You could use all white flour if you like instead.
+You can use all white flour if you like instead.

 - Make sure your baking powder is FRESH for these.
 If it is expired, these cinnamon raisin bagels won’t be much of a success.

-How to make this recipe:
+How to make this recipe

-Whisk together the dry ingredients.
+Step 1: Whisk together the dry ingredients in a large bowl.

-If the dough seems dry at all, add a teaspoon or so of water to help.
+Step 5: If the dough seems dry at all, add a teaspoon or so of water to help.
+Pull the dough into a large ball and place on a lightly floured surface.
 Knead the ball of dough about 10-15 times.

-Form into 6 equal sized balls.
+Step 6: Form into 6 equal sized balls.
 Roll each of the balls out into a long, thin (no more than about 1 inch) wide piece.
 Form them into circles and pinch the ends together well to combine into one.

-Bake and enjoy!
+Step 10: Bake and enjoy!
 Warm from the oven they are so so delicious!
+Try not to over bake these cinnamon raisin bagels or they will be too dry inside.

-How to serve these:
+How to serve these

 - If you are talking toppings then by all means you can never go wrong with cream cheese or butter.
 A bagel with either of these never disappoints!